We hear a lot about the Texas Hill Country. Why is this area of Texas so special? In this article we've tried to explain what seniors like about it.

 The cities of Austin and San Antonio can be humid but less humid in the Kerrville/Fredericksburg area and in the small town of Medina.
 There can be 70 degree days in January which appeals to those who want to escape the cold north in the winter.

-The Texas Hill Country has beautiful scenery.
-I could compare it to Napa Valley in California.
+The area has beautiful scenery.
+One could compare it to Napa Valley in California.

 While people think of Texas as being all country, Texans can also be sophisticated, especially in the cities like Austin and Dallas.
 In Medina and the small towns, however, it is pretty "laid-back."
 You can see this in their way of dressing: jeans for every day, fancier jeans for going into town, and really fancy jeans for "dressing up" for an event.